Shirley Chisholm political materials collection, 1969-1972

 Scope and content:

-Collection comprises 7 mimeographed position papers Chisholm distributed via her California State Headquarters in Los Angeles to promote her candidacy in the Democratic primary.
-Topics include foreign aid (paper no. 1, 3 pages), the economy (paper no. 4, 4 pages), justice in America (paper no. 5, 6 pages), equal rights for women (1 page), the busing dilemma (1 page), and the Middle East crisis (2 pages).
-Includes a statement on welfare reform (2 pages) Chisholm made before the House of Representatives, 1971 June 18.
+There are 7 mimeographed position papers Chisholm distributed via her California State Headquarters in Los Angeles to promote her candidacy in the 1972 Democratic presidential primary.
+Topics include foreign aid (paper no. 1), the economy (paper no. 4), justice in America (paper no. 5), equal rights for women (1969 speech), the "busing dilemma", and the Middle East crisis.
+It also includes a statement on welfare reform that Chisholm made before the House of Representatives on June 18, 1971.

 Biographical / historical:

 Shirley Anita St. Hill Chisholm (1924-2005) was an American politician, educator, and author.
-She was a Congresswoman, representing New York's 12th Congressional District for seven terms from 1969 to 1983.
-In 1968, she became the first African-American woman elected to Congress.
-On 1972 January 25, she became the first major-party black candidate for President of the United States and the first woman to run for the Democratic presidential nomination.
+She was the first Black woman elected to the U.S. Congress, where she represented New York's 12th district from 1969 through 1983.
+In 1972, she became the first major-party Black candidate for President of the United States and the first woman to run for the Democratic presidential nomination.
 She received 152 first-ballot votes at the 1972 Democratic National Convention.

 Acquisition information:

-The Shirley Chisholm presidential campaign position papers were received by the David M. Rubenstein Rare Book Manuscript Library as a purchase in 2021.
+The Shirley Chisholm political materials collection was received by the David M. Rubenstein Rare Book Manuscript Library as a purchase in 2021.
+Originally titled Shirely Chisholm presidential campaign position papers.
+Addition acquired as a purchase from James Cummins in 2025.

 Processing information: